-The principle operation of a drag conveyor is based on material movement using a skeletal chain and flight assembly that is drawn along the bottom section of an enclosed housing.
-Drag conveyors are an optimum choice for bulk processors, power producers, cement manufacturers and minerals processors for the conveying efficiency and enclosed housing.
+The principle operation of a drag chain conveyor is based on material movement using a skeletal chain and flight assembly that is drawn along the bottom section of an enclosed housing.
+Drag conveyors are an optimum choice for bulk processors, power producers, cement manufacturers, and minerals processors for conveying efficiency and enclosed housing.